Sure, Disney World is packed with families with kids, but trust me, it’s still just as fun for adults, too!

 In my opinion, the best times to visit Disney World for an adults-only trip is when the crowds are lower – particularly when schools are in session.

-All of September is great, late October (after Columbus Day Indigenous Peoples’ Day and Fall school breaks) through early November, and most of May (up to just before Memorial Day weekend) are my top picks for trips to Disney World for adults.
+All of September, late October (after Columbus Day Indigenous Peoples’ Day and Fall school breaks) through early November, and most of May (up to just before Memorial Day weekend) are my top picks for trips to Disney World for adults.

 January and February are also a decent time to visit, particularly due to cooler weather, but are more crowded than the months above due to runDisney events and school sports competitions at Disney.

 Best Disney resort for adults